 Please dear one, let go of thinking you’re so different.
 Let go of the lie that you cannot accomplish things that you want in life because of your diagnosis.
 Break free from the limitations that you and others have put on you.

 And please know, that truly anything can change at any moment.
 I have had shifts that broke me free from anxiety.
 I never thought in a million years that that was possible.
-After so many years of struggling, I had given up hope and believed the lie that I was broken.
+After so many years of struggle, I had given up hope, and believed the lie that I was broken.

 But I wasn’t.
 And I’m not.
 Nothing lasts forever.
 Even mental states like depression and anxiety.
 Will I struggle with both of those things again and still do to a lesser degree?
 YES.
 And do you know why?